GOLDFISH CARE & BASICS; Filtration, Chemistry, More

 Make sure the water is of similar ph and temperature and has no chlorine or chloramines when you add it to your aquarium.

-Remember, goldfish are dirty animals and can grow up to 12”or more.
+Remember, goldfish produce a higher bio load than many other fish and can grow up to 12”or more.
 With this in mind, house them in an appropriate aquarium for good health and long life.
 Even if you start out with a ten gallon aquarium, I recommend moving up to a 45-60 gallon aquarium as soon as possible.

 *"AQUARIUM CLEANING; Reasons and methods for water changes"

-CYCLING YOUR AQUARIUM:It is important to have a fully functional bio filtration system running,so you should start your aquarium and have it running at least two days before fish introduction.
+CYCLING YOUR AQUARIUM:It is important to have a fully functional bio filtration system running, so you should start your aquarium and have it running before fish introduction.

 I prefer to add gravel and/or used filter sponge or cartridge from another aquarium.
 This method of adding media is much faster (you still have to take it slow), and provides all the necessary bacteria, the only negative is adding disease pathogens to your aquarium, but I have rarely encountered this problem.